amolbudhiraja/amolbudhiraja/README.md

 * 🌍  I'm based in the California Bay Area.
 * 🖥️  See my portfolio at [amol.budhiraja.com](http://amol.budhiraja.com).
 * ✉️  You can contact me at [abudhiraja@berkeley.edu](mailto:abudhiraja@berkeley.edu).
 * 🤝  I'm open to collaborating on anything!
-Machine Learning, Web Development, App Development, Startups, Systems Engineering, Electrical Engineering, and more!
+I specialize in Software Engineering with Swift, Python, and C++.
+I have a variety of experiences with fields like Computer Vision, Machine Learning, and Mobile/Web App Development.

 ### Technologies That I Have Experience In